LYME SYMPTOMS COME AND GO

 • Using provisional or descriptive diagnoses when appropriate

-Uncertainty should slow diagnostic conclusions—not end the diagnostic process.
+Uncertainty should slow diagnostic closure—not end the diagnostic process.

-Transparency respects patient autonomy and preserves trust, even when answers remain incomplete.
+Transparency preserves patient autonomy and helps maintain trust even when definitive answers remain unavailable.

 Pillar 2: Avoiding Harm From Diagnostic Labels